BRIEF SUMMARY AND INTRODUCTION: Until just a few

 liability if they actively participate in management.

-become effective, a business that is currently a sole
+a business that is currently a sole proprietorship is

-proprietorship is also able to change to LLC form and
+also able to change to LLC form and thus obtain limited

-thus obtain limited liability, with no tax consequences
+liability, with no tax consequences or added tax

 - Like a regular corporation (a C corporation), an LLC